Th4ntis/th4ntis.github.io/_posts/2024-05-13-Staying-Private-In-2024.md

 There’s a good article breakdown between the two [here](https://proton.me/blog/anonymity-vs-privacy) by [Douglas Crawford](https://proton.me/blog/author/dcrawford) at Proton.

 Most of these tools are free or have very small price points.
 The hardware will come down to your personal phone and/or computer.
+Also don't forget to be sure to google yourself from time to time and if there's anything your name is on that you want removed, you can start that process.

 # Starting with creating accounts
 ## Emails